Knobber0/ps4-linux-tutorial/docs/files.md

 Also, you may want to read [this post](https://ps4linux.com/forums/d/93-tutorial-for-building-a-custom-initramfs-research-development) on the PS4 Linux forums, I found it and thought was really interesting.

 ## Distros (that you ACTUALLY wanna use)
-Yes!
-Finally the time has come.
-Which one will you choose?
-Honestly there's a neptillion distros.
-Most however, are very outdated, especially the ones on the PS4Linux's website list.
+There's many distros, most however, are very outdated, especially the ones on the PS4Linux's website list.
 These distros are newer, supported by updates and recommended.
 CachyOS was used for this guide, but you can follow the same method of installation for all the other ones reported here.

 | Distro                                                                                           | Base    | Port credits                                                              | Info                                                                                |
 | ------------------------------------------------------------------------------------------------ | ------- | ------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- |